fenio/k8s-truenas/README.md

       shareMapallUser: ""
       shareMapallGroup: ""
 ```
 As already mentioned above is simplified/streamlined version of values file.
+Obviously you have to change at least paths and IP of the server.

 Below are the commands to get full file with comments.

 ```
 wget https://raw.githubusercontent.com/democratic-csi/charts/master/stable/democratic-csi/examples/freenas-nfs.yaml -O - | sed '/INLINE/,$d' > nfs.yaml
 wget https://raw.githubusercontent.com/democratic-csi/democratic-csi/master/examples/freenas-api-nfs.yaml -O - | sed -e 's/^/    /g' >> nfs.yaml
 ```

+### iscsi.yaml

 Make sure to double check your actual portal ID in CLI or over API as TrueNAS WebUI isn't really reliable with regard to that.